-Collaboration software market is expected to hit $45 billion globally in 2019 for a good reason. collaboration software can take a business to new heights when strategically utilized.
-80 percent of companies are already using social collaboration software to enhance business processes, so it’s a time to get in the game.
+Collaboration software market is expected to hit $45 billion globally in 2019 for a good reason.
+Collaboration software can take a business to new heights when strategically utilized.
+80 percent of companies are already using social collaboration software to enhance business processes, so it’s time to get in the game.

 Collaboration software isn’t just a fad but a tool that effectively fuses employees’ talent to produce higher quality work.
 The best collaboration software, however, can do much more for your business.